 Enerflex strives to maintain a highly ethical culture.
 As part of these efforts, Enerflex maintains a written Business Code of Conduct (the "Code"), applicable to directors, officers, employees, and independent contractors of Enerflex and its subsidiaries.
-The Code provides guidance on areas such as conflict of interest, corporate property and confidential information, corporate communications, insider trading, HSE, human rights and respectful workplace expectations, business and accounting practices, anti-corruption, anti-trust/competition law compliance, corporate donations, the prohibition on the use of Company funds for political purposes or advocacy, amongst others.
+The Code provides guidance on areas such as conflict of interest, corporate property, confidential information, corporate communications, insider trading, HSE, human rights and respectful workplace expectations, business and accounting practices, anti-corruption, anti-trust/competition law compliance, corporate donations, the prohibition on the use of Company funds for political purposes or advocacy, amongst others.
 The Code is reviewed annually by the NCG Committee and the Board and updated as necessary or advisable.
+Most recently, the Code was updated in 2021 to enhance the importance of ensuring compliance with applicable sanctions and trade controls laws, as well as the Company's Respectful Workplace Policy.
 The Board, through the Audit Committee and the HRC Committee, receives regular reports regarding compliance with the Code.
 Orientation sessions for new employees include training with respect to the Code and they are expected to complete their acknowledgement of the Code within one week of hire.
-In accordance with the compliance provisions and the Company's training initiatives, directors, officers, and all Enerflex managers are required to acknowledge annually their compliance with the provisions of the Code.
+In accordance with the compliance provisions and the Company's training initiatives, directors, officers, and all Enerflex managers are required to acknowledge annually their compliance with the provisions of the Code and take an online quiz to ensure understanding.
 Company-wide certification occurs at least every 24 months, most recently in the fall of 2020.
-The policy has been translated into Arabic, English, French, Indonesian, Portuguese, and Spanish to ensure that Enerflex employees have the opportunity to read and understand its provisions in their native language.

-The Code (English version) is available for review under the Company's profile on SEDAR at www.sedar.com.
+The policy has been translated into Arabic, English, French, Indonesian, Portuguese, and Spanish to ensure all Enerflex employees have the opportunity to read and understand its provisions in their native language.
+The Code (English version) is available for review under the Company's electronic profile on SEDAR at www.sedar.com.